 - Cell-mediated Immunity – mediated by T-cells and their cytokines

-Throughout an individual’s lifetime, the adaptive immune system learns which pathogens to attack.
-Once exposed to a pathogen, such as the flu virus, the adaptive immune system can later identify the same pathogen if exposed a second time.
-When encountered again, memory B-cells quickly produce antibodies that circulate and attack these specific pathogens.
+Based on infections, vaccines or even asymptomatic exposure, the adaptive immune system learns which pathogens to attack.
+Once exposed to a pathogen, such as the measles virus, the adaptive immune system can identify the same pathogen if exposed a second time.
+Then, when encountered again, memory B-cells quickly produce antibodies that circulate and attack these specific pathogens.

 Autoimmunity vs. Autoinflammatory